 Our ambition is that CropBooster will be an inclusive programme both scientifically and geographically; we believe that this is necessary to achieve the scientific goals of the programme and inclusivity will be a responsibility of the Governing Board of the programme.
-Each sub-project consortium must adequately cover expertise and countries for the targeted crops and traits.
-The inclusion of agronomic systems in the second phase will align with farmer/grower needs and reflect the range of farming and grower models, from high-tech urban farming and horticulture to conventional farming, organic systems and emerging agroecology and regenerative farming practices as appropriate.

-Scientific and stakeholder inclusivity emerges from our vision of CropBooster as a fundamentally interdisciplinary programme that will depend on the cooperation of plant scientists and modellers, marine biologists, physicists, soil scientists, engineers and coders, biomathematicians, agronomists, plant breeders and economists and social scientists.
-This diversity of expertise will be necessary for the project to achieve its goal, which is to future proof our crops.
+Scientific inclusivity emerges from our vision of CropBooster as a fundamentally interdisciplinary programme that will depend on the cooperation of plant scientists and modellers, marine biologists, physicists, soil scientists, engineers and coders, biomathematicians, agronomists, plant breeders and economists and social scientists.
+This diversity of expertise will be necessary for the project to achieve its goal, which is to future proof our crops, ensuring that these crops will be resilient and adapted to the future climates of Europe and offer Europe sustainable, sovereign food and nutritional security while producing enough non-food biomass to enable the transitions to a sustainable non-fossil carbon industrial base and allowing long-term carbon sequestration by soils.
 Sustainability not only means durable production in environmental terms but also in economic terms; agriculture must be both if it is to support a vibrant and affluent rural economy.
 We see, in fact, that any reasonable interpretation of the goals of the future CropBooster programme inevitably leads to the conclusion that a successful programme must be scientifically inclusive and multidisciplinary.
 This emerges from the need to understand the biology of plantenvironment interaction, to be able measure this in the field, to develop the high-throughput instruments necessary for phenotyping of traits, to analyse how genomic variation correlates with phenotypic variation and thus identify genes coding for variation in the trait, and then to breed for improved crops bearing this trait, and then verify by field trials that the improvements are successful agronomically and are sustainable.
 If an 'improvement' fails to yield the desired outcome we need to understand why and correct the failed model for improvement.
-It will be necessary to understand the economic and societal consequences for what may amount to significant changes in the crops we grow, their size and appearance, their usefulness in the post-harvest phase with regards to food and non-food applications, and how the farmer can be rewarded for societal benefits arising from the use of a crop (for example carbon sequestration).
-To ensure that multidisciplinary needs of Cropbooster are met the General Board of the programme will be charged with devising work packages which embody the multidisciplinary approach to the extent needed to meet the goals of the programme.
+In particular it will be necessary to understand the economic and societal consequences for what may amount to significant changes in the crops we grow, their size and appearance, their usefulness in the post-harvest phase with regards to food and non-food applications, and how the farmer can be rewarded for societal benefits arising from the use of a crop (for example carbon sequestration).
+Not all scientists, however, are naturally open to working in a multidisciplinary programme so to ensure that multidisciplinary needs of Cropbooster are met the General Board of the programme will be charged with devising work packages which embody the multidisciplinary approach to the extent needed to meet the goals of the programme.